A Collection of Stories and Reflections

 Did you wonder about the main picture on the pages of this site?
 A dragon rider and his dragon?
 Did you even pick it as a dragon?
-It’s actually Eragon and his dragon, Saphira.
+It used to be Eragon and his dragon, Saphira (picture opposite).
+I eventually had a graphic done that wasn't in breach of copyright, though keeping the same theme.
 And there’s a good reason why the dragon rider and his dragon feature on this site.

 My grandson, Dylan, has been riding with me from about the age of 10.
 He loves being on the back of my bike.
 We mostly do short trips, but did one to the Blue Mountains when he was 11 – quite a day’s ride from home.
 Then a three day trip to Queensland just after his 13th birtday - and back again!
 The most recent venture was our trip to India, Nepal and Bhutan over Christmas and new Year 2010-2011.